-- What did you learn about yourself by doing this activity? - Why is it important to know? - How did your group decide ? - What did you learn as a group that you might not have learned alone? - What were some common themes or thoughts you heard? - How were each person's viewpoints the same?
-How were they different? - What problems came up over and over? - What would you do if were to happen? - What was easy or difficult about working with a group to? - What did you do if everyone in the group didn't agree on? - How did this differ from the way you are usually taught in school? - Give an example of a challenge you had and what you did to solve it. - What works best to get people involved and excited about doing this type of activity? - Why is learning with others sometimes more fun than learning alone? - What suggestions would you have for someone who wanted to?
+- What problems came up over and over? - What would you do if were to happen? - What was easy or difficult about working with a group to? - What did you do if everyone in the group didn't agree on? - How did this differ from the way you are usually taught in school? - Give an example of a challenge you had and what you did to solve it. - What works best to get people involved and excited about doing this type of activity? - Why is learning with others sometimes more fun than learning alone? - What suggestions would you have for someone who wanted to?